 Canned foods can be a lifesaver for busy weeknights, for making fewer trips to the store, and meal prepping.
 They’re conveniently packaged goods that have an extended shelf life and can be stored outside of the fridge or freezer until opened.
 This makes canned foods including fruits and vegetables a convenient long-term option to fresh or frozen produce.
-Plus, all kinds of food comes in a can these days, proteins, veggies, beans, fruit, and more.
+Plus, all kinds of food and drinks comes in a can these days, proteins, veggies, beans, fruit, and more.
+Check out my other post on what not to drink during pregnancy to learn more about canned beverages.
 So you can stock up on them when you have limited time to prepare a meal at home!

 However, pregnancy comes with many dietary changes to better fit the needs of the growing baby.
 So, is canned food safe to eat for pregnant women?
 Well, there are definitely some risks.
 If you’re asking the question, is canned food safe for pregnancy, don’t worry.
 Today’s post is dedicated to unpacking the subject of eating canned food during pregnancy.
 So, keep reading to get all the details on eating canned food during pregnancy!